Academic Ethics and Ethics Approval

 - It is not restricted to medical trials - all types of research must consider ethical issues

-- Failure to gain the appropriate approval could be viewed as research misconduct and may have serious repercussions.
+- Failure to gain the appropriate approval could be viewed as research or academic misconduct and may have serious repercussions

 When ethics are considered, this should ensure that the work is acceptable to the research community and other users of the research results.